JvanKatwijk/dab-cmdline/README.md

 example-1 is - obviously - the simplest one, since it expects a library to be available to which it links.

-example-2 has the same look and the same functionality.
+example-2 has the same look and the same functionality but is uses the sources of the library to create a single executable.

 Both example-1 and example-2 executables are simply made by